wernerd/ZRTPCPP/NpEccDetails.md

 The implementation concatenates the data in the order shown above, no padding between the two public keys.

-Both ZRTP peers generate _pki_ and prepare their ZRTP Commit message with this data.
+Both ZRTP peers assume Initiator role first, generate _pki_ and prepare their ZRTP Commit message with this data.
 Add padding to _pki_ to full ZRTP word (multiple of 4 bytes).
-According to ZRTP2020 the Commit message is now a variable length message which contains this set of public keys.
+According to ZRTP2022 the Commit message is now a variable length message which contains this set of public keys.
 The ECC public key data uses compressed format.

 After the _Hello_, _HelloAck_, and _Commit_ exchange ZRTP determines
 which peer is Initiator or Responder.